 How are Maple and Beech Different?

-Now that we have considered what maple and beech are, let’s look at what makes them different.
+Having considered what maple and beech are, I’ll now look at what makes them different.

 Durability of Maple and Beech